kuzzleio/documentation/src/sdk-reference/go/1/realtime-notifications/index.md

 ---
 # Notifications

-The [Realtime.Subscribe]({{ site_base_path }}sdk-reference/go/1/realtime/subscribe) method takes a channel for `types.KuzzleNotification` objects, whose content depend on the type of notification received.
+The [Realtime.Subscribe]({{ site_base_path }}sdk-reference/go/1/realtime/subscribe) method takes a channel for `types.NotificationResult` objects, whose content depend on the type of notification received.

 ## Document & messages